m3o/services/blog/web/content/_posts/2020-05-05-getting-started-with-microservices.md

 ---
 <br />
 In this post we will have a look at how to run and manage microservices locally with `micro server` and the Micro CLI in general.
+The Micro CLI consists of both the server command and other client commands that enable us to interact with the server.
+`micro server` can run microservices in different environments - binaries locally for speed and simplicity, or containers in a more production ready environment.

 ## Installation